miguelcobain/ember-composability-tools/README.md

 Likewise, the destroy lifecycle hooks are not called in the desired order.

 **ember-composability-tools** fixes this problem providing components new render and destroy hooks that trigger in our desired order.
-You just need to include `ChildMixin` on child components and `ParentMixin` on parent components.
+Those hooks are called `didInsertParent` and `willDestroyParent`.
+You just need to include `ChildMixin` on child components and `ParentMixin` on parent components to have access to them.
 Example:

 ```js
 import Ember from 'ember';